-But equally, online play is also available if that’s your preference.
-Whether strategy, deck building, or just a fun little indie game, the best mobile co-op games available on mobile are truly surprising in terms of diversity and genre.
+Whether you’re looking for strategy, deck building, or just a fun little indie game, the best mobile co-op games available on iPhone and Android are truly surprising in terms of diversity and genre.

 Your goal in the game is to try and build a tower to its third level, placing one of your two pawns on it, but your opponent is doing the same.
 Each pawn has to move and build every turn, and three-story towers can be capped by an opponent, denying you your winning move.
 It becomes an intricate dance and contest of tactical prowess, as you try to manoeuvre yourself and your opponent to exactly where you want them.
 Want more tabletop games?
 See our guide of the best digital board games on mobile.

 Playdek’s Fort Sumter: Secession Crisis tackles the beginning of the American Civil War in a quick, 15-minute hand of cards between two players.
 Your job is to position yourself for the most political influence possible, as you prepare for the inevitable outbreak of the war.
 But Fort Sumter manages all this in an elegant little game that streamlines the card-based intrigue of Twilight Struggle, creating a two-player experience that’s easy to learn, and surprisingly nuanced.
 Want more painstakingly realised historical conflicts?
 See our list of the best mobile war games.